Lyft sells self-driving tech unit to Toyota for $550 mln, moves up profit timeline

 Woven Planet, which Toyota set up in January to develop connected vehicle, autonomous and semi-autonomous driving technology, will take over all of the more than 300 employees of Level 5.

-The sale comes at a time of increasing consolidation in the capital-intensive self-driving industry.
+The deal marks Toyota's latest foray into ride-hailing at a time of growing consolidation in the capital-intensive self-driving industry.
+The Japanese automaker already owns a stake in China's top ride-hailing firm Didi Chuxing and Southeast Asia's Grab.

-Uber Technologies Inc UBER.N, Lyft's larger ride-hail rival, in December announced the sale of its self-driving division to car startup Aurora at a steep drop in valuation.
+It also owned a stake in the self-driving unit of Lyft's larger rival Uber Technology Inc UBER.N, but transferred the stake when Uber sold the unit in December to car startup Aurora at a steep drop in valuation.

+Toyota said in February it would develop and build autonomous minivans for ride-hailing networks with Aurora and longtime supplier partner Denso Corp 6902.T.

-Lyft said it would now focus on what it could do best with autonomous vehicles, by offering services such as consumer interface and managing, and maintaining and cleaning partners' autonomous vehicle fleets, which could mean added revenue.
+Lyft will now focus on what it can do best with autonomous vehicles by offering services such as routing, consumer interface and managing, and maintaining and cleaning partners' autonomous vehicle fleets, which could mean added revenue, it said.

 It will continue to collect real-world driving data through some 10,000 vehicles it rents out to consumers and ride-hail drivers.
 The data is valuable for the development of self-driving vehicles that Woven Planet will have access to under the deal.